-- The Committee is asked to consider the draft Statement of Intent SOI) for Ashburton Contracting Limited (ACL) for the 2023-24 year. - ACL is a council controlled organisation (CCO) and as such, is required to prepare, adopt and deliver to Council a draft statement of intent by 1 March each year.
-ACL must then consider any comments that are made by Council on the draft within two months (before 30 April 2023).
-After considering any shareholder comments, the company must deliver a completed SOI to Council on or before 30 June each year. - There has been one change to the SOI for the 2023-24 year.
-Page four, paragraph 6.
-Performance Measures has an additional Environmental Sustainability clause. - 6. i) Environmental Sustainability: The Company will monitor and work to reduce its carbon outputs. - Staff are recommending that ACL include an additional note to paragraph 4 to acknowledge the uncertainty regarding the impact on CCCO's in regards to the Three Waters Reform.
-A suggestion is as follows:
+- The Committee is asked to consider the draft Statement of Intent (SOI) for Ashburton Contracting Limited (ACL) for the 2025-26 year. - ACL is a Council controlled organisation (CCO) and as such, is required to prepare, adopt and deliver to Council a draft statement of intent by 1 March each year.
+ACL must then consider any comments that are made by Council on the draft within two months (before 30 April 2025).
+After considering any shareholder comments, the company must deliver a completed SOI to Council on or before 30 June each year. - The format and content of the SOI has followed the prior year's format. - The Audit & Risk Committee will consider the draft Statement of Intent and refer this document and any comment to Council on 16 April 2025.